 Featured Role: Station Manager (Red/Green Line Operations)

-- Monthly Pay: AED 12,000 – AED 20,000 (Tax-Free Base + Operational Shift Allowances).
+- Monthly Pay: AED 12,000 – AED 20,000 (Tax-Free Baseline + Operational Shift Allowances).

-- Location: Dubai Metro Stations (Dubai, UAE).
+- Location: Primary Concourse Hubs (Dubai, UAE).

 - Requirements:

-Where the Action Happens: Core Corporate Divisions
+Where The Action Happens: Core Corporate Divisions

 Operations Control Centre (OCC) & Signalling